ig3/nginx-auth-request-azuread/README.md

 and specific to the server configuration.
 They can be set to anything that doesn't conflict with paths used by the server generally.
-It is the paths in the proxy_pass directives that must be configured according to the paths supported by the nars server.
+It is the paths in the proxy_pass directives that must be configured according to the paths supported by the naraad server.

 Any location to be protected must have the `auth_request` directive.
 See the nginx documentation for details of how this directive works.
 Essentially, produces a sub-request to the configured path.
-The nginx server should be configured to proxy this location to this nars server at path /verify.
+The nginx server should be configured to proxy this location to this naraad server at path /verify.
 In this example, this is done by the `location /auth/verify` block.

-If the user is not authenticated, the nars server will return status 401 to the request `GET /verify`.
+If the user is not authenticated, the naraad server will return status 401 to the request `GET /verify`.

 The directive `error_page 401 /auth/authenticate` redirects this 401 error
-to path `/auth/authenticate` and this location is configured to be proxied to the nars server at path `/authenticate`.
+to path `/auth/authenticate` and this location is configured to be proxied to the naraad server at path `/authenticate`.
 This request initiates the OAuth 2.0 authentication with a redirect to the OAuth 2.0 authentication server.

 The OAuth 2.0 authentication server will eventually redirect the browser to the configured callback URL.
-This location (`/auth/callback`) is proxied to the nars server at path `/callback`.
+This location (`/auth/callback`) is proxied to the naraad server at path `/callback`.

 If the callback includes valid tokens, then a session token is returned as a cookie value.